 George, the capital of the eastern part of the Western Cape Province lies on the other side of the mountain range.
 It has over 120,000 inhabitants and is an important industrial centre, for example for frozen vegetables and timber industries.
 It is popular amongst golf players with the George golf course and the world-renowned Fancourt golf courses.

 The road winds down to the Indian Ocean and to the Garden Route with the small sea-side town Wilderness.
 It lies at an almost endless white beach and offers fantastic views of the Outeniqua Mountains.

 Pass the village of Sedgefield en-route to Knysna, a small seaside town on a protected lagoon.
 The name derives from the Khoi language and probably means “straight down”, a reference to the Knysna Heads.
-They shelter the lagoon of the Indian Ocean.
+They shelter in the lagoon of the Indian Ocean.
 Its most celebrated settler was George Rex, who arrived in 1804 and was rumoured to be an illegitimate son of King George III.
 Knysna is well known for its oysters, its nature reserves, and various activities offered to its visitors.

 Check into your hotel for the evening at leisure.